dsoton/beautiful-jekyll/_posts/2018-07-06-bioinformatics_toolbox.md

 ### The magic of version control

 This is the **key** step that you have to follow to be a happy and healthy programmer.
-Version control is a systems that records changes that make to your code or other kind of files, and allows you to go back to any previous version.
+Version control is a system that records changes that make to your code or other kind of files, and allows you to go back to any previous version.
 They also allow you to have "paralel universes" with different approaches to your code (which are known as branches).
-It might not seem very important for you at this point, but **it is important**.It's very likely that your are going to mess your code, believe me.
-Nowadays, web-based hosting services for version control systems allow to work collaboratevily in a smooth way.
+It might not seem very important for you at this point, but **it is important**.
+It's very likely that your are going to mess your code, believe me.
+Also, web-based hosting services for version control systems allow to work collaboratevily in a smooth way.

 What version control systems are available?
 Most popular ones are [git](http://git-scm.com/) and [svn](http://subversion.apache.org/), although lately git is taking over the market.